Scientific Advisory Committee

-Our Global Health Program advisory committee comprises a group of esteemed experts from outside of the foundation who offer a wide range of experiences and perspectives.
-This group plays an important role in strengthening our work by offering independent assessments of our strategies and helping us evaluate results.
+Our Scientific Advisory Committee comprises a group of esteemed experts from outside of the foundation who offer a wide range of experiences and perspectives.
+This group plays an important role in strengthening our work by offering independent assessments of our Global Health Division strategies and helping us evaluate results.

 John Bell, G.B.E., F.R.S., FMedSci (Chair of Committee)